South Central Arkansas Electric Cooperative

 South Central Arkansas Electric Cooperative is a non-profit rural electric utility cooperative headquartered in Arkadelphia, Arkansas.
 It was organized July 31, 1940.
 It serves portions of eight counties in the state of Arkansas, in a territory generally west and southwest of Arkadelphia.

 Overview

 As of September 2005, the Cooperative had more than 1,770 miles of distribution lines, 9 substations and services 7,300 member accounts.
 Members are served in Clark, Dallas, Hempstead, Howard, Hot Spring, Montgomery, Nevada and Pike counties.
 The office is at 1140 Main Street, Arkadelphia.

+In 2025, South Central Connect, the broadband subsidiary of the cooperative, received an $8.7 million grant to complete fiber buildout in Montgomery County as part of Arkansas’s ARPA-fueled broadband expansion initiative.

 Community

 Each spring, South Central Arkansas Electric Cooperative selects two high school juniors to attend a tour to Washington, D.C., sponsored annually by Electric Cooperatives of Arkansas.
 Winners are selected through an essay contest.
 Applicants must be high school juniors and members of the Cooperative.